Zain-Bin-Arshad/pdf-viewer/README.md

 You can see how easy it is to navigate through this text file and see all the notes.

 ### What's so special about it?
-Once you have taken the notes, then, whenever you open the same file again, all the notes will appear again with respect to there page number.
+Once you have taken the notes, then, whenever you open the same file again, all the notes will appear again concerning their page number.
 If you take the example of the above-given screenshot of the notes.txt, when I open the same file again you can see the notes:
 <p align="center">
   <img src="https://user-images.githubusercontent.com/49767636/101292715-0d25ca00-3833-11eb-815c-1d4f73cd271f.jpg" alt="animated" />
 </p>